Montelukast side effects: what patients need to know

 - Depression and low mood

-- Attention and memory difficulties
+- Trouble with attention and memory

 - Hallucinations and disorientation (rare)